 Staurogyne repens is a beautiful bright green, compact plant with a low, bushy stature and stiff brownish stems.
 Newly discovered in the aquarium hobby and is scientifically proven to be closely related to Hygrophila.
-When planted in the aquarium, the longest upright shoots should be trimmed to encourage new horizontally creeping shoots.
-Can divide stems and plant in close groups; if previously grown emergent, the emergent leaves will die off or need removal during planting.
+When planted in the aquarium, the most extended upright shoots should be trimmed to encourage new horizontally creeping shoots.
+Can divide stems and plant into close groups; if previously grown emergent, the emergent leaves will die off or need removal during planting.
 Horizontally creeping shoots form a low, compact foreground carpet.
-Ideal growth in the medium to bright light, with supplementation of CO2 and nutrients.

 Light demands: Medium